MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 Easily add event tracking using Gravity Forms and your Google Analytics or Google Tag Manager account.
 Supports Google Analytics v3 and Gravity Forms 2.5+ only at this time.

 == Description ==

+> Gravity Forms is launching their own <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">official Google Analytics plugin</a>.
+It will be the successor to this plugin. <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">Join the official beta.</a>

 This plugin provides an easy way to add event tracking to your Gravity Forms using Google Analytics and Google Tag Manager.